jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-27.md

 +++
 title=  "Judicial Combats and Appeal of false Judgment"
-# heading=  between one of the Parties, and one of the Lord’s Peers.

 description=  "Judicial Combats Resolved Cases Quickly and made appeals unknown" date=  "2020-03-15" author=  "Montesquieu"